Here's how to conserve power and save money during this blistering heat wave

 SAN ANTONIO — South Texas is expected a blistering hot weekend.
 That means more energy will be used by most San Antonians.

 Where does all of your energy go?
-Over half, 50 percent, to cooling and heating.
-13 percent to water heating.
-10 percent to lighting.
-Seven percent to refrigeration.
-And six percent to cooking, with another six percent to other appliances."
+Over half is allocated to cooling and heating; 13% goes to water heating; 10% goes to lighting; and 7% to refrigeration.
+Meanwhile, 6% goes to cooking, with another 6% goes to other appliances.

-Since so much energy goes to heating and cooling, keep that AC at 80 degrees when the temperature is over 100.
-Nazir said, "Because what happens is then the AC will just keep on working overtime."
+Since so much energy goes to heating and cooling, it's important to keep that AC at 80 degrees when the temperature is over 100.

+"Because what happens is then the AC will just keep on working overtime," Nazir said.

 Smaller steps you can take to conserve electricity: